JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 ### feature ideas

 - display results in two tables if the pokemon has two egg groups.
-- for each pokemon in the list show the egg groups it is in.
+- for each pokemon in the list show the egg groups it is in. [individual item data]
+- tree view like show a list of all pokemon and then click that pokemon to show in the right hand side what pokemon it can breed with.

 - useful link https://pokemondb.net/mechanics/breeding to come up with examples and the breeding rules